RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 ###Jamulus
 + **Connect to a Jamulus Server:**
     - Jamulus may be set to automatically launch on boot.
 It may also be set to auto-connect to a server.
     - Otherwise, double-click on the "Jamulus Start" icon on the desktop.
+Then click "Connect" and choose a server.
-    - After 2 hours of Jamulus, system will automatically shut down
+    - If you have auto-connected to a server, then after 2 hours of Jamulus, system will automatically shut down
     - If it shuts down and you need more time, power off & back on)
     - If you close Jamulus before the 2 hour timeout, it won't automatically shut down.
-    - If Jamulus isn't running, double-click "Jamulus Start" to launch Jamulus startup script.
 + **Personalize It:**
     - View -> My Profile, then set your Name, Instrument, City, and Skill.
     - View -> Chat to see the chat window to message other musicians.